thmsndk/screeps-ai/docs/README.md

 - Should allocate creeps to missions
   - finds an idle creep that can solve the task
   - if no creep is found, should request a creep from Freya
+> The "counsil" should be controllable by flags, green = on, red = off
+> e.g. mark something as an outpost, convert it to village

 ### Missions
 Should we call them missions?